 Max.
 Profit: When the Nifty price (on expiry of front-month) is at the strike price of INR 11000.
 It decreases when we move in either direction away from the Strike Price.

 Max.
 Loss: When the option moves deep ITM (In-The-Money) or deep OTM (Out-of-The-Money).

 - A series of tutorials on Options Trading

 - Learn about other options trading strategies like Straddle Options, Iron Condor, Diagonal Spreads, Long Combo, etc.

 A Calendar Spread is practised if the trader is:

 - Expecting minimum movement of the stock → Use ATM Calls → Construct Calendar Spread

 - Slightly Bullish → Use OTM Calls → Gives Lower up-front Cost

 In this strategy, people expect minimal movement of the stock but within a stipulated period of time.
 This strategy is beneficial to successful, experienced traders and seasoned veterans as it adds profit to their portfolio.
-You can also refer to this Quora link for information.

 Disclaimer: All investments and trading in the stock market involve risk.
 Any decisions to place trades in the financial markets, including trading in stock or options or other financial instruments is a personal decision that should only be made after thorough research, including a personal risk and financial assessment and the engagement of professional assistance to the extent you believe necessary.
 The trading strategies or related information mentioned in this article is for informational purposes only.